scttfrdmn/lens/docs/USER_SCENARIOS/03_LAB_PI_WALKTHROUGH.md

 ### Quote (Month 6 Reflection)

-> "AWS IDE transformed my lab's computing infrastructure.
+> "Lens transformed my lab's computing infrastructure.
 Six months ago, I was spending 5 hours/week on infrastructure issues - server maintenance, student conflicts, cost overruns, grant reporting.
 Now I spend maybe 1 hour/month reviewing cost reports.
 That's 247 hours/year back for actual research and advising.
 >
 > The financial impact is huge too.
 We budgeted $15,000/year for cloud computing, but we're on track to spend $2,300.
 That $12,700 savings let me extend Hannah's postdoc for 3 more months - she's finishing a major paper that will be high-impact.
 >